SUEZ donates £100,000 to Greater Manchester Mayor’s Charity

 Tim Heatley, Chair of the Greater Manchester Mayor’s Charity, said: “This is a moment of real challenge for a lot of people in Greater Manchester, and the Covaid-19 Emergency Appeal has seen so many individuals and organisations right across our city-region pull together to support some of the most vulnerable in our community.
 This donation from SUEZ to the Mayor’s Charity is a great contribution to that effort, and one that I’m pleased to see them commit to every year through the proceeds from their re-use shops.”

-SUEZ is GMCA’s appointed waste management contractor, providing services for the management of over 1 million tonnes of municipal waste per year across nine metropolitan districts of Greater Manchester.
-SUEZ’s seven-year contract with GMCA began in June 2019.
+SUEZ is Greater Manchester Combined Authority’s appointed waste management contractor, providing services for the management of over 1 million tonnes of municipal waste per year across nine metropolitan districts of Greater Manchester.
+SUEZ’s seven-year contract with Greater Manchester Combined Authority began in June 2019.